JonathanDPal/charistesting/organizational_scripts/README.md

 is at least 2 FWHMs apart or not.
 If not, then locations of planet injections should be tweaked.

+move_and_delete.py: I used this script when using Notre Dame's computer clusters so that I could automate the file transfer while I was away at home on vacation.

 nextparams.py: This script searched through a top level directory, then suggested a set of parameter combinations which had not yet been completed.
 Since